ReijorEnterprises/svelte-select/README.md

 - `placeholderAlwaysShow: Boolean` Default: `false`.
 When `isMulti` then placeholder text will always still show.
 - `isWaiting: Boolean` Default: `false`.
 If true then loader shows. `loadOptions` will automatically set this as true until promise resolves.
 - `listOffset: Number` Default: `5`.
 Controls the spacing offset between the list and the input.
+- `listWidth: Number` Default: `0`.
+If non-zero, specifies the width (in pixels) of the selection list.

 ### Items